Global Cultures and Languages Department (GCL)

 Spanish in a Global Society I & II

-This is an introductory course that covers in one semester the essential content of first-year Spanish.
-It is designed for students with two or more years of high school Spanish or with previous experience learning a foreign language.
-Special emphasis is placed on facilitating the development of oral communication.
+This is an accelerated course that covers in one semester the essential content of introductory Spanish with the goal of developing foundational communicative competence.
 Prerequisites: students with no evidence of prior study of Spanish are required to begin at SPA 103.
 Not open to students with credit in SPA 101 or SPA 102 (or equivalent).
 Offered Fall, Spring.

 +SPA 201 Cr.4